MuckRock/maternal-mortality/README.md

 The Michigan data does not include pregnancy checkbox information but it does include both underlying cause of death and multiple cause of death codes.

-The following counts of pregnancy-related deaths in Michigan by year, are as follows:
+The following counts of pregnancy-related deaths in Michigan by year, are as follows, with a separate figure provided for the ages of 15 through 44:

-•	2020: 40
+•	2020: 40 *(39 between the ages of 15 through 44)

-•	2021: 35
+•	2021: 35 *(34 between the ages of 15 through 44)

 ### Minnesota